csc-training/hip-programming/docs/08-hip-portability.md

 hipify-clang, on the other hand, provides a more robust and accurate translation.
 It processes the code at a deeper level, generating warnings and offering assistance for further analysis.
 This tool is particularly useful for high-quality translations, especially when working with projects that involve complex build systems like Make.
 :::

+# HIPIFY-perl Example

+- `hipify-perl –examin <file>.cu`
+     * basic statistics and number of replacements
+     * initial assement
+     * no replacements

+- `hipify-perl <file>.cu`
+     * translation a file to standard output
+- `hipify-perl -inplace <file>.cu`
+     * translation a file to standard output
+     * modifies the input file inplace, saves the input file in .prehip file
+     * recursively do folders

 # Hipify Tools